AryahCodes/Houseplant-Finder/README.md

 ### How to contribute

 1. Go to the **Issues** tab and look for issues labeled `good first issue`
 2. Comment “I’d like to work on this” so work isn’t duplicated.
-3 week time limit max as it should only take you 20 minutes or less to fix the good first issue.
+3. If you get stuck or need more time, just leave a comment — no pressure.
-3. Fork the repo and make your change
+4. Fork the repo and make your change
-4. Open a pull request
+5. Open a pull request

 Small contributions are encouraged:
 - UI polish